Bee: In mythology and folklore

 Gold plaques embossed with winged bee goddesses.
 Camiros, Rhodes.
 7th century BC.

 Homer's Hymn to Hermes describes three bee-maidens with the power of divination and thus speaking truth, and identifies the food of the gods as honey.
 Sources associated the bee maidens with Apollo and, until the 1980s, scholars followed Gottfried Hermann (1806) in incorrectly identifying the bee-maidens with the Thriae.
 Honey, according to a Greek myth, was discovered by a nymph called Melissa ("Bee"); and honey was offered to the Greek gods from Mycenean times.
 Bees were also associated with the Delphic oracle and the prophetess was sometimes called a bee.

 The image of a community of honey bees has been used from ancient to modern times, in Aristotle and Plato; in Virgil and Seneca; in Erasmus and Shakespeare; Tolstoy, and by political and social theorists such as Bernard Mandeville and Karl Marx as a model for human society.
-In English folklore, bees would be told of important events in the household, in a custom known as "Telling the bees".
+In European folklore, bees would be told of important events in the household, in a custom known as "Telling the bees".

 Honey bees, signifying immortality and resurrection, were royal heraldic emblems of the Merovingians, revived by Napoleon.